vara-co/VBA-challenge/README.md

 during my DU University of Denver Data Analysis BootCamp, to understand where my code came from if it didn't come from class.
-Note that while your instructions do not mention to change the format to $ in the yearly change column, and that makes sense because your images do not have a $ sign.
-Your grading segments in column creation do mention $,
+Note that while your instructions do not mention to change the format to ($ currency) in the yearly change column, and that makes sense because your images do not have a (Dollar symbol / Currency Symbol) sign.
-Thus, I will be following the main instructions, but just so you know, if I wanted to add the
-$ simbol to that column, I would just format it like this:
+Your grading segments in column creation do mention the said symbol, Thus, I will be following the main instructions, but just so you know, if I wanted to add the currency symbol to that column, I would just format it like this:

 In the first loop, after the yearly calculation I would add this code:
 	ws.Cells(Summary_Table_Row, 10).Style = "Currency"